dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 One important concept to bare in mind is that the *JVM* is, before everything, a specification.
 Being a specification allows different vendors to create their own implementation of the *JVM*.
 [Wikipedia has an up to date article that lists open source and proprietary JVMs](https://en.wikipedia.org/wiki/List_of_Java_virtual_machines), but the most important and used ones are: [Open JDK](http://openjdk.java.net/) (which is open source), [J9 from IBM](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/user/java_jvm.html) and [Oracle JVM](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) (both proprietary).

-![JVMs are specific to each OS and architecture](https://i.snag.gy/JXYiOe.jpg)
+![JVMs are specific to each OS and architecture](https://i.snag.gy/JXYiOe.jpg) _Java applications run on JVMs that are specific to each OS and architecture_

 ### Java Class Library (JCL)